 There are a few special considerations to consider when implementing protection against CSRF attacks.
 This section discusses those considerations as it pertains to WebFlux environments.
-Refer to the section called "CSRF Considerations" for a more general discussion.
+Refer to CSRF Considerations for a more general discussion.

 Logging In

 It is important to require CSRF for log in requests to protect against forging log in attempts.
 Spring Security's WebFlux support does this out of the box.